ember-learn/deprecation-app/content/ember/v3/array-observers.md

 }
 ```

-To convert this to no longer use array observers, we could instead convert the
+To move away from array observers, we could instead convert the
 wrapping to happen when the array is accessed in `objectAt`, using the `@cached`
 decorator from [tracked-toolbox](https://github.com/pzuraq/tracked-toolbox).